The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/faq.md

     message: "Updated to be consistent with our Discord RPR Resources page. "
 qna:
   - question: Which Potion/Food should RPR use?
     answer: The highest available Strength potion.
-Currently, that is **Grade 1 Gemdraught of Strength**.
-Current food is **Vegetable Soup.** Always use High Quality!
+Currently, that is **Grade 2 Gemdraught of Strength**.
+Current food is **Moqueca.** Always use High Quality!
   - question: Why is my Plentiful Harvest clipping in the AC 3rd GCD Opener?
     answer: Plentiful Harvest cannot be used for 6.7s after using Arcane Circle.
 You must early weave it or it will cause a clip if used where it is in the